-A component of a record or array type that is a bit-packed array, or that does not start on a byte boundary, must have the same scalar storage order as the enclosing record or array type.
+A component of a record type that is itself a record or an array and that does not start and end on a byte boundary must have have the same scalar storage order as the record type.
+A component of a bit-packed array type that is itself a record or an array must have the same scalar storage order as the array type.